Theatre Performance

 Faculty and Staff Biographies

-Eric Beeck (Faculty Set Design Mentor) has a graduate degree from Ohio University and has been teaching as an adjunct professor in scenic design and technology at GCC for the past year and a half.
+Eric Beeck (Faculty Set Designer Mentor) has a graduate degree from Ohio University and has been teaching as an adjunct professor in scenic design and technology at GCC for the past year and a half.
 His work has also been seen around the valley with Stray Cat Theatre Company, Nearly Naked Theater, Southwest Shakespeare Theatre, and Phoenix Theatre.
 Eric is an AriZoni Award-winning set designer for Stray Cat’s production of John.

 Robert Esler (Faculty Sound Mentor) is faculty in Sound Design and Sound Reinforcement at Glendale Community College.
-Many of his students, present and alumni, proudly work in the areas of film, theater, and video games.
+Many of his students, present and alumni, proudly work in the areas of film, theater and video games.
 When not teaching at GCC, Robert performs regularly with Crossing 32nd St., a Phoenix-based contemporary music group, and plays Filipino indigenous music with the Pakaraguian Kulintang Ensemble.
-Most recently, Robert is a director of the Arizona-based non-profit 501(c)3 arts/technology organization, urbanSTEW.
-His projects with urbanSTEW range from interactive music for dance and performance, software and game development, instrument design, and interactive installations.
-Additionally, he is developing generative music software for the iPhone, iPod touch, and eventually the Android platform.
-Dr. Robert Essler holds degrees from the Cleveland Institute of Music, Yale University, and the University of California, San Diego.
+Most recently, Robert is a director of the Arizona based non-profit 501(c)3 arts/technology organization, urbanSTEW.
+His projects with urbanSTEW range from interactive music for dance and performance, software and game development, instrument design and interactive installations.
+Additionally, he is developing generative music software for the iPhone, iPod touch and eventually the Android platform.
+Dr. Robert Essler holds degrees from the Cleveland Institute of Music, Yale University and the University of California, San Diego.

 Kris Swinson (Audiovisual Technician, Faculty Sound Mentor) holds an AAS in Audio Production Technologies and Sound Design from GCC and is now their resident audiovisual technician and advisor for the Performing Arts Department.
 Having worked continuously on productions as Sound Designer/Operator, Media Technician, and Lighting Technician since 2012, his work with GCC’s theater program continues to grow as he expands his capabilities as a technician and as a mentor for students and staff interested in audiovisual entertainment technologies.
 He looks forward to working more with students and other professionals in the community.